input-output-hk/marlowe-cardano/doc/marlowe/tutorials/introducing-marlowe.rst

 -----------------

-We are working on a production release of Marlowe on the Cardano blockchain early in 2021.
-From today, you are able to explore Marlowe for yourself, either by downloading it and using the Haskell implementation directly, or by using the online Marlowe Playground simulation tool; these are both covered in subsequent tutorials.
-These will also cover the details of Marlowe, introduce a series of examples, look deeper into the tools for Marlowe.
+We are working on a production release of Marlowe on the Cardano blockchain early in 2023.
+There already exists a prototype of Marlowe and it can be used on top of Cardano, but we are working on making sure it is stable and, therefore, we don't recommend using it in production at this stage.
+You are able to explore Marlowe for yourself, either by downloading it and using the Haskell implementation directly, by using the online Marlowe Playground development tool, the Marlowe Run simulator, and the `marlowe-cli`.
+These are all covered in subsequent tutorials.
+We will also cover the details of Marlowe, introduce a series of examples, and look deeper into the tools for Marlowe.

+..
    We have also worked on developing a set of templates for popular financial instruments taken from the Actus standard, and are able to generate particular contracts from these templates according to the various parameters and options that can be set.

-Because Marlowe is a DSL we can work out how Marlowe contracts will behave without running them: this means that we can provide valuable diagnostics to potential participants before they commit to a contract, using *static analysis*.
+Because Marlowe is a DSL, we can work out how Marlowe contracts will behave without running them: this means that we can provide valuable diagnostics to potential participants before they commit to a contract, using *static analysis*.
 We can also use logic tools to *formally prove